 4. Blanket Flower (Gaillardia)

-It looks beautiful next to other full sun perennials.
-Enjoy its blooms all throughout Summer and into early Fall.
+Enjoy its blooms all throughout Summer and even into early Fall because this perennial is also long-blooming!

-Yarrow is ones of the easiest perennials to grow.
-It can thrive on neglect and low water.
-It can also handle hot Summer days.
-Luckily for those of us who love color in the garden, Yarrow (Achillea) comes in shades of pink, red, yellow, orange, and white.
+Luckily for those of us who love color in the garden, Yarrow (Achillea) comes in shades of pink, red, yellow, orange, and white!

 Sedum is famously drought-tolerant and low-maintenance, so if you’re looking for something that can withstand the heat but also fare on its own, take a look at different Sedum varieties.